Al-Kateb v Godwin

-Al-Kateb v Godwin, was a decision of the High Court of Australia, which ruled on 6 August 2004 that the indefinite detention of a stateless person was lawful.
+Al-Kateb v Godwin is a decision of the High Court of Australia, which ruled on 6 August 2004 that the indefinite detention of a stateless person was lawful, until it was overturned in 2023.
 The case concerned Ahmed Al-Kateb, a Palestinian man born in Kuwait, who moved to Australia in 2000 and applied for a temporary protection visa.
 The Commonwealth Minister for Immigration's decision to refuse the application was upheld by the Refugee Review Tribunal and the Federal Court.
 In 2002, Al-Kateb declared that he wished to return to Kuwait or Gaza.
 However, since no country would accept Al-Kateb, he was declared stateless and detained under the policy of mandatory detention.

 The two main issues considered by the High Court were whether the Migration Act 1958 (the legislation governing immigration to Australia) permitted a person in Al-Kateb's situation to be detained indefinitely, and if so, whether this was permissible under the Constitution of Australia.
 A majority of the court decided that the Act did allow indefinite detention, and that the Act was not unconstitutional.

 The controversy surrounding the outcome of the case resulted in a review of the circumstances of twenty-four stateless people in immigration detention.
-Al-Kateb and 8 other stateless people were granted bridging visas in 2005 and while this meant they were released from detention, they were unable to work, study or obtain various government benefits.
+Al-Kateb and eight other stateless people were granted bridging visas in 2005 and while this meant they were released from detention, they were unable to work, study or obtain various government benefits.
 Al-Kateb was granted a permanent visa in October 2007.

+In 2023, a subsequent High Court case, NZYQ v Minister for Immigration, overturned this decision, holding that infinite detention of non-citizens is punitive when there is no real prospect of removal from Australia, and therefore a breach of the separation of powers.